preetsanjam/Data_Analytics/7DaysOfData Challenge/Day7.md

 Likelihood is applied when we want to increase the outcome of a specific event or an outcome occurring.
 It is about hypotheses.

-### TechBYTE
-**Honda and Nissan plan to merge:** Honda and Nissan have announced plans to merge as the Japanese automakers struggle with competition from rival brands in the electric vehicle market.
-The two companies confirmed on Monday (Dec 23, 2024) that they had signed a memorandum of understanding that would create the third largest car maker by sales, behind Toyota and Volkswagen.

-Nissan alliance member Mitsubishi Motors is also in talks with Honda and Nissan to join the integration, with a decision expected by the end of January.
-Based on the market capital of all three companies, a finalized merger could result in an entity worth more than 50 billion dollars.
-Honda will initially lead the management of the merged company according to Honda president, Toshihiro Mibe, with the aim to complete a formal merger agreement by June and finalize the deal by August 2026.